ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ---
 ~~~

-This is the object you'll need to modify to adapt metrics-server to your particular cluster setup.
-Some of the values will also be taken from the yaml manifest used by K3s to deploy this service, a yaml you'll find in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).
+This is the object you need to modify to adapt metrics-server to your particular cluster setup.
+You also have to take some values from the yaml manifest used to deploy this service embedded in K3s, a yaml you can find in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).

 ## Deployment of metrics-server

-As you did with MetalLB in the [**G027** guide](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you're going to use a Kustomize project to deploy the metrics-server in your cluster.
+As you did with MetalLB in the [previous **G027** chapter](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you are going to use a Kustomize project to deploy the metrics-server in your cluster:

-1. In your kubectl client system, create a folder structure for the Kustomize project.
+1. In your `kubectl` client system, create a folder structure for the Kustomize project:

-    ~~~bash
+    ~~~sh
     $ mkdir -p $HOME/k8sprjs/metrics-server/patches
     ~~~

-    In the command above you can see that, inside the metrics-server folder, I've created a `patches` one.
+    In the command above you can see that, inside the metrics-server folder, I have created a `patches` one.
 The idea is to patch the default configuration of the service by adding a couple of parameters.

-2. Create a new `metrics-server.deployment.containers.args.patch.yaml` file under the `patches` folder.
+2. Create a new `metrics-server.deployment.containers.args.patch.yaml` file under the `patches` folder:

-    ~~~bash
+    ~~~sh
     $ touch $HOME/k8sprjs/metrics-server/patches/metrics-server.deployment.containers.args.patch.yaml
     ~~~

-    Notice the structure of this yaml file's name.
-It has the pattern below.
+    Notice the structure of this yaml file's name, it follows this pattern:

-    ~~~bash
+    ~~~sh
     <metadata.name>.<kind>.[extra_details].[...].yaml
     ~~~

-    You can use any other pattern that suits you, but try to keep the same one so the yaml files in your Kustomize projects have names that hint you about what's inside of them.
+    You can use any other pattern that suits you, but try to keep the same one as your naming standard.
+This way, the yaml files in your Kustomize projects can hint their contents with their names.

-3. Fill `metrics-server.deployment.containers.args.patch.yaml` with the following yaml.
+3. Fill `metrics-server.deployment.containers.args.patch.yaml` with the following yaml:

     ~~~yaml
     apiVersion: apps/v1